redgeoff/QuackMeUp/README.md

 - Create an S3 bucket for `LOGS_BUCKET_NAME`
 - Create an ECR repository for the Lambda code
 - Build and push a Docker image to this ECR repository
-- Deploy a Lambda that will schedule the export of the latest CloudWatch logs to the S3 bucket
+- Schedule a Lambda that will export the latest CloudWatch logs to the S3 bucket every 4 hours
 - Create IAM policies and roles as needed

 `./terraform/apply.sh`

+### Tag target logs for export

+Open the AWS Console and navigate to CloudWatch Log Groups.
+For each log that you wish to be exported to S3, simply add a tag with the name=`ExportToS3` and value=`true`.
+The log exporter Lambda runs every 4 hours so you'll have to wait at least 4 hours before you start seeing any data in the S3 bucket.

 ### Install QuackMeUp